Expectation of the Largest bet size in Labouchere System: Introduction

 \section{Introduction}

-The Labouch\`ere system, also called the cancellation system, is one of the most well-known betting systems used in roulette.
-It was popularized by Henry Du Pr\'e Labouch\`ere, an English politician, writer and journalist.
+The Labouchere system, also known as the cancellation system, is one of the most well-known betting systems used in roulette.
+It was popularized by Henry Du Pr\'e Labouchere, an English politician, writer and journalist.
 Before the betting, the bettor chooses an initial list $L_0$ of positive real numbers (e.g., $L_0=(1,2,3,4)$).
-During each betting, the betting size equals the sum of the first and last numbers on the list (if only one number remains on the list, then the betting size equals that number).
+During each bet, the bet size equals the sum of the first and last numbers on the list (if only one number remains on the list, then the bet size equals that number).
 After a win, the first and last terms are canceled from the list; after a loss, the amount just lost is appended to the last term of the list.
 This system is continued until the list is empty.
+Table \ref{tab.Illustration of Labouchere system} illustrates an example of Labouchere system.

 We introduce the following notations.
-Let $p\in [0,1]$ be the winning probability at each coup, where we assume that the outcomes at different coups are independent.
-Let $L_n$ be the list after the $n$-th coup, $l_n$ be the corresponding list length, $B_n$ be the betting size at $n$-th coup, $T_n$ be the remaining target profit (i.e., the sum of the numbers in the list) after $n$-th coup, and $N$ be the stopping time that the list first becomes empty, i.e., $L_N = \varnothing$.
-In this paper, we investigate the behavior of the largest betting size $B^\star \triangleq \max_{1\le n\le N} B_n$ in the Labouch\`ere system, and in particular, whether or not $B^\star$ has a finite expectation.
+Let $L_n$ be the list after the $n$-th coup, $l_n$ be the corresponding list length, $B_n$ be the bet size at $n$-th coup, $T_n$ be the remaining target profit (i.e., the sum of the numbers in the list) after $n$-th coup, and $N$ be the stopping time that the list first becomes empty, i.e., $L_N = \varnothing$.
+In this paper, we investigate the behavior of the largest bet size $B^\star \triangleq \max_{1\le n\le N} B_n$ (or $\sup_{n\ge 1}B_n$ if $N=\infty$) in the Labouchere system, and in particular, whether or not $B^\star$ has a finite expectation.